zero-plus-x/0x-harvest/README.md

 ## Getting Started

+First copy the `.env.sample` file as `.env.local` and populate the env variables (only `HARVEST_CLIENT_ID` is mandatory).

-First, run the development server:
+Then run the development server:

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.